eywalker/nvidia-docker-compose/README.md

   {% endfor %}
 ```

-and run `nvidia-docker-compose`, it will automatically pick up the Jinja template, process it and expand it to the following `docker-compose.yml`:
+and run `nvidia-docker-compose --template docker-compose.yml.jinja`, it will pick up the Jinja template, process it and expand it to the following `docker-compose.yml`:

 ```yaml
 version: "2"